Sally Carrera: Cars (2006)

 When Lightning McQueen sees Sally in traffic court for the first time, he mistakes her as being from his own attorney's office and attempts to flirt with her.
 Sally is unamused with Lightning's actions at first and convinces the judge, Doc Hudson, to sentence him to repave the road he destroyed as community service.
-Later, Sally attends the race between Lightning and Doc at Willie's Butte after Lightning failed to repave the road correctly, in which Lightning loses and crashes into cacti.
+Later, Sally attends the race between Lightning and Doc at Willy's Butte after Lightning failed to repave the road correctly, in which Lightning loses and crashes into a cactus patch.

 Later, Sally starts to warm up to Lightning after seeing what a good job he has done repaving the road.
 She offers him to stay at her motel for the night instead of Mater's impound.
 The next day, Sally invites Lightning to take a drive with her.
-She leads him to the Wheel Well Motel, an abandoned motor court in Tailfin Pass that was once the most popular stop on Route 66.
+She leads him to the Wheel Well Motel, an abandoned motor court in Tailfin Pass and the former most popular stop on Route 66.
 Sally tells Lightning the story of how she grew tired of and left her fast-paced life as a lawyer in Los Angeles and found Radiator Springs, and how the town was originally popular but got bypassed and taken off the map by the interstate.

 When Lightning finishes repaving the road, he surprises everyone in town when he decides to stay instead of heading to the race.
 When night falls, Sally arrives at the town center to find Lightning stripped of his racing modifications and outfitted with a new Corvette inspired paintjob and whitewall tires.
 Radiator Springs' neon lights start shining, and the whole town starts cruising to Sh-boom, fulfilling Sally's wish and opening up her love for Lightning McQueen.
 Suddenly, a swarm of news reporter cars and race officials enter the town and surround Lightning, forcing him to leave.
 After Sally finds out that Doc Hudson gave the authorities Lightning McQueen's location, she admonishes him for sending Lightning away and returns to her motel.

 Sally later watches the tiebreaker race from Radiator Springs with Lizzie and Red while Doc and the other residents of Radiator Springs go to the tie-breaker race to help Lightning McQueen.
 She witnesses Lightning help The King after suffering a rollover crash caused by Chick Hicks, and later greets Lightning again at the Wheel Well Motel.
 Lightning tells Sally that the town has been put back on the map and that he is setting up his racing headquarters there.
 The two attempt to kiss, but are interrupted by Mater flying in a Dinoco helicopter.
 The two later race back to Radiator Springs to celebrate the town's newfound popularity.